 Students are not required to have been history majors, but it is expected that they will have taken the equivalent of at least a minor (15 credits) in undergraduate history courses.
 Students who have not met this requirement should consider taking additional undergraduate history courses at UNF before applying.

 Students will be required to have completed Craft of the Historian or its equivalent with a grade of B or better prior to full admission.

 Fall Term . . . . . . . .
 August 1

 Spring Term . . . . .
 December 1

-- A baccalaureate degree from a regionally accredited U.S. institution or its equivalent from a foreign institution with a GPA of 3.0 or higher in all work attempted in the last 60 credit hours of undergraduate study.
+- A baccalaureate degree from a regionally accredited U.S. institution, or its equivalent from a foreign institution, with a GPA of 3.0 or higher in all work attempted in the last 60 credit hours of undergraduate study.

-- Official transcripts from all attended institutions
+- Official transcripts, and foreign evaluations if applicable, from all post-secondary institutions attended.

 of the Program

 The department has an internship program, hosts Florida History Online, and provides staff for a wide range of local historical museums and parks.